Federal Preparer e-file Hardship Waiver Request

 Historical Past-Year Versions of Federal Form 8944

-We have a total of five past-year versions of Form 8944 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eleven past-year versions of Form 8944 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 8944 (Rev. September 2014)